-- Following my blog via Google Friend Connect – leave a separate comment here telling me you have done so.
+- Follow my blog via Google Friend Connect.
+Leave a separate comment here telling me you have done so.

-- Following me on Twitter – leave a separate comment here telling me you have done so with your Twitter id.
+- Follow me on Twitter.
+Leave a separate comment here telling me you have done so and include your Twitter handle.

-- Tweeting this message “win a copy of @dan_lepard Short & Sweet from Chocolate Log Blog @Choclette8 – bit.ly/pE6ARV” – leave a separate comment here telling me you have done so
+- Tweet this message “win a copy of @dan_lepard Short & Sweet from Chocolate Log Blog @Choclette8 – bit.ly/pE6ARV”.
+Leave a separate comment here telling me you have done so

-- Liking this post on Facebook – leave a separate comment here telling me you have done so.
+- Like this post on Facebook.
+Leave a separate comment here telling me you have done so.